Award-Winning Journalist, Imprisoned in Egypt for 438 Days

 Founder, Fahmy Foundation

 Mohamed Fahmy is an award-winning Egyptian-Canadian journalist and author.
-He has spent most of his career covering conflict zones and some of the most definitive global events that shape our world today.
+He spent most of his career covering conflict zones and some of the most definitive global events that shape our world today.
 During his multi-decade career, he has reported for the Los Angeles Times, the New York Times, Dubai TV, Al Hurra and CNN.
 In addition, he spent two years working for the International Red Cross.

 His most recent post as the Egypt Bureau Chief of Al Jazeera International captured world attention when he was arrested in December 2013.
 He was incarcerated for over 400 days —including a month in solitary—alongside ISIS terrorists and some of the most hardened Jihadists in the Middle East in Egypt’s maximum-security prisons.